erick2307/multimodal-evac/README.md

-# multimodal-evac
+# Multimodal evacuation model
- # Vehicle-Pedestrian model
+This is a model of Vehicle-Pedestrian interaction in an intersection.